Transcript: Antioxidant Content of 300 Foods

-To start with some perspective, here’s the average antioxidant content of much of what Americans eat—peas and carrots, corn, lettuce, bananas—just as a reference.
+Here’s the average antioxidant content of much of what Americans eat—peas and carrots, corn, lettuce, bananas—just as a reference.

-Let’s go in reverse order for the top dozen superfoods, starting with #12, a tablespoon of cocoa powder.
-So 1 Tb.
-Of cocoa poweder blows away half of what Americans eat, so by making your breakfast smoothie a chocolate breakfast smoothie by adding cocoa powder you’re dramatically increasing the nutrient value. #11, a half cup of blueberries—blueberries didn't even make the top ten this year!
-How about a countdown?
-Give me a “ten”--(10) a pomegranate, (9) one black plum, (8) a handful of pecans, (7) one pear, (6) half cup cranberries, (5) an apple, (4) a teaspoon of cinnamon, (3) an artichoke, (2) half cup ‘o goji berries, and… (1) if you were given the choice to eat a single serving of any food on the planet, in terms of antioxidant power, you wouldn't be going to the Himalayas for Gojis, you’d be gong to…Brazil Good god, way off the charts, nearly 75,000, a half cup serving of acai berries.
+Let’s go in reverse order for the top dozen superfoods, starting with #12—a tablespoon of cocoa powder, which I talked about in my 2007 review. #11—a half-cup of blueberries.
+Blueberries didn't even make the top ten this year!
+In tenth place, a pomegranate.
+Ninth, one black plum.
+Eighth, a handful of pecans.
+Seventh, one pear.
+Sixth, a half-cup of cranberries.
+Fifth, an apple.
+Fourth, a teaspoon of cinnamon.
+Third, an artichoke.
+The runner-up: a half-cup of goji berries.
+And, if you were given the choice to eat a single serving of any food on the planet, in terms of antioxidant power, you wouldn't be going to the Himalayas for gojis, you’d go to…Brazil.
+Way off the charts—nearly 75,000 antioxidant units—a half-cup serving of açai berries.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.